pytorch/pytorch/docs/source/notes/autograd.rst

 .. note::

-    - Even though we try our best, unless all the used elementary operations used are in case 2, the returned gradient is not guaranteed to be correct.
+    - Even though we try our best, unless all elementary operations used are in case 2, the returned gradient is not guaranteed to be correct.
     - Both the ``detach()`` method and the ``torch.no_grad`` decorator are expected not to follow these rules.
     - This is work in progress, if you find a :code:`Function` that does not follow these rules, please open a new issue with the tag "module:autograd".